r-shahid/PortfolioProject/project-worksheet.md

         grid-template: 23fr 1fr / 100%;
     }
     ```
 **9/16**
 * Implemented code to show project descriptions on hover, but this made the View Project links unclickable.
 As an alternative, I tried to make each image a link, but this linked every project to that of the last project added.

   I made it so hovering over the image toggled backface-visibility from hidden to visible.

+**9/17**
+* I kept having more issues with overlapping divs, so I got rid of the grid layout on the entire page and only used it where necessary.
 <!-- #### SAMPLE.....
 **ERROR**: app.js:34 Uncaught SyntaxError: Unexpected identifier
 **RESOLUTION**: Missing comma after first object in sources {} object -->